-The AIoT Framework proposes an AIoT business model canvas derived from Osterwalder, but adds another area to specifically highlight the impact of AIoT on the other elements, including value proposition, customer relationships, channels, key resources, key activities, cost and revenue structure.
+The AIoT Framework proposes an AIoT business model canvas derived from Osterwalder, but adds another area to specifically highlight the impact of AIoT on other elements, including value proposition, customer relationships, channels, key resources, key activities, cost and revenue structure.

 AIoT Solution Sketch

 The first template is the so-called AIoT Solution Sketch.
 The idea is to provide a very simple canvas which helps visualize the key functional elements of your solution, mapped to either the field (including EDGE functionality) or the backend (e.g., in the cloud).
 This simple yet expressive format is especially useful for reviewing and discussing the intended functional scope with management stakeholders.

 AIoT Use Case Mapping can be used to clarify how far one of the typical AIoT Use Cases can best be supported by utilizing AI and IoT together.
 An example is given here.
 In the example of the kitchen appliance, almost all generic AIoT use cases are relevant: AIoT will be used to improve the design of the kitchen appliance, data will be used for sales support, overall product performance improvements are in scope, as well as predictive maintenance.
 Finally, digital services such as recipe recommendations will play an important role.